 - Interest in entomophagy as a way to promote food security in regions market by food insecurity.

 - The “freak factor”.
 Eating insects that are taboo in ones own culture can be perceived as fun, adventurous and edgy.
 Several reality shows on TV have featured entomophagy, and there are companies selling translucent lollipops with meal-worms, crickets and other insects preserved inside.
-Examples of companies selling conspicuous entomophagy-products are the candy manufacturer HotLix in the USA and Europe Entomophagie in France.
+Examples of companies selling conspicuous entomophagy products are the candy manufacturer HotLix in the USA and Europe Entomophagie in France.

 Most people do however still find the thought of eating insects revolting.
 This is strange considering that most people like other anthropods such as lobster.
-Matkasse.se, a Swedish website that specialize in grocery bags that are delivered to your home, performed a survey among their customers.
+Matkasse.se, a Swedish website that specializes in grocery bags that are delivered to your home, performed a survey among their customers.
 The study showed that less than 10% of their clients would consider buying a grocery bag that might include insects.
 More than half of the customers that answered the survey claimed that they would consider cancelling their subscription if they received insects in a grocery bag.
-This illustrate how far entomophagy still has to come before it can become mainstream.
+This illustrates how far entomophagy still has to come before it can become mainstream.

 A global trend

-Traditional entomophagy dishes are gaining traction world-wide, and there is also a lot experimentation going on with fusion-cooking and the use of modern food techniques.
+Traditional entomophagy dishes are gaining traction worldwide, and there is also a lot of experimentation going on with fusion-cooking and the use of modern food techniques.
 To make it easier for people interested in trying insects, a lot of ready-to-eat and ready-to-cook products have been launched.
 You don’t have to raise your own crickets, grasshoppers and meal-worms at home – you can just order a bag of crisp roasted ones online.
-Maybe try the ones with French herbs or the spicy ones with chili and cayenne?
+Maybe try the ones with French herbs or the spicy ones with chilli and cayenne?

-In the last decade, several entomophagy cook books have been published, most of them offering a European / North American take on entomophagy.
+In the last decade, several entomophagy cookbooks have been published, most of them offering a European / North American take on entomophagy.
 In 2013, the cook book Délicieux !
-60 recettes à base d’insectes garnered a lot of attention in France, a country not commonly associated with entomophagy but where the population wont shy away from easting snails and sea urchins.
+60 recettes à base d’insectes garnered a lot of attention in France, a country not commonly associated with entomophagy but where the population won’t shy away from easting snails and sea urchins.

 One way of dipping your toe in the wonderful world of entomophagy is of course to visit a restaurant with insects on the menu, or why not a street food vendor offering up tasty insect snacks?
 In Bangkok, street vendors with push-carts usually show up at Kaho San Road around six o’clock at night, serving up delicious grasshoppers, silk pupae, weevils, ant queens, bamboo borers and more.
-This is where traditional recipes come to mingle with influences from modern 21st century entomophagy cross-cooking.
-The menu will change depending on the season and what’s available on the local markets.
+This is where traditional recipes come to mingle with influences from modern 21st-century entomophagy cross-cooking.
+The menu will change depending on the season and what’s available in the local markets.

 However, one doesn’t have to search out tropical destinations to try out mouthwatering insect recipes.
 At the time of writing, at least two insect restaurants are open in snowy Vancouver, Canada.
 Vij’s Restaurant and Rangoli Restaurant – both owned by Indian-born Canadian chef Vikram Vij – are famous for having crickets on the menu.
 For the bold, Rangoli will cook up naan-style pizza sprinkled with whole roasted crickets.

-There are many insects that can be cultivated and turned into a nutritious powder.
+There are many insects that can be cultivated and turned into nutritious powder.
 This powder can be added to food products as a way to increase their nutritional value, e.g. protein bars and pasta made with powdered crickets.

 Examples of companies active within this field are Aspire, Insected Comestibles, Micronutris, Exo, Chapul, Tiny Farms, Bugsolutely, Jimini’s, All Things Bugs, and Entomo Farms (former Next Millennium Farms).

-After being launched through Kickstarter, Chapul helped promote the modern take on entomophagy to a wider audience by appearing on the ABC tv-show Shark Tank, where the company ultimately secured an investment from American businessman Mark Cuban.
+After being launched through Kickstarter, Chapul helped promote the modern take on entomophagy to a wider audience by appearing on the ABC tv-show Shark Tank, where the company ultimately secured an investment from the American businessman Mark Cuban.